hamsinip16/CPP/05-DesignPatterns/README.md

 11.Visitor
 -

+12.Null Object
+-

 >>Best Design Patterns to use : __Strategy pattern, Composite pattern__
->>Both provide means to achieve flexibility and modularity in software design, demonstrating the power of using well-defined design patterns in software development.
+                                 Both provide means to achieve flexibility and modularity in software design, demonstrating the power of using well-defined design patterns in software development.